This is our review of the best inshore spinning rods for 2021.

 BERKLEY Inshore Spinning Rod

 Berkley fishing rods are made from carbon fiber and are the choice of professional anglers around the world.
-They offer maximum comfort and control and will stand up to the test of time.
+These are note-worthy inshore saltwater fishing rods with maximum comfort and control and will stand up to the test of time.

 - Carbon fiber blank that is both powerful and responsive